Casonhqc/code_qa/README.md

+**Current Branch: feature/retrieval-only** - This branch focuses exclusively on code retrieval functionality without LLM-generated responses.
+It uses the specified OpenAI-compatible API configuration and returns only the retrieved code context.

+**Key Features of this branch:**
+1. **Retrieval-Only Mode** - No LLM-generated answers, only code context retrieval
+2. **Custom OpenAI API Configuration** - Uses specified base URL and API key
+3. **HYDE Query Enhancement** - Still uses HYDE and HYDE-v2 for better retrieval
+4. **Reranking Support** - Optional reranking with ColBERT for improved relevance

-**Update 14th November 2024**: Check the branch [`feature/optimization`](https://github.com/sankalp1999/code_qa/tree/feature/optimization) which runs 2.5x faster than this branch's code (what you saw in the demo video).
+**Previous Updates**: Check the branch [`feature/optimization`](https://github.com/sankalp1999/code_qa/tree/feature/optimization) which runs 2.5x faster than the main branch with full LLM response generation.
-The optimized branch achieves 2.5x faster performance (10-20 seconds range) through two key improvements:

-1. **Optimized Token Management** - Reduced HYDE max tokens to 400 and HYDE-v2 to 768.
-Keeps hallucinated output concise while maintaining relevance.
-Result: ~5-10 seconds saved

-2. **Enhanced Context Processing** - Implemented SambaNova Llama 3.1 8b (1000 tok/s) for context filtering and changed gpt4o -> SambaNova Llama 3.1-70b (400 tok/s) for chat responses.
-Improved context relevance and processing speed.
-Result: ~20 seconds saved

-Worst case scenario codeQA works under 20 seconds as compared to the previous 40 seconds.

-## What is CodeQA?
+## What is CodeQA - Retrieval Only?

-A powerful code search and query system that lets you explore codebases using natural language.
-Ask questions about your code and get contextual answers powered by LanceDB, OpenAI gpt4o-mini/gpt4o and Answerdotai's colbert-small-v1 reranker.
+A focused code retrieval system that lets you explore codebases using natural language queries.
+This version specializes in retrieving relevant code context without generating LLM responses.
+Powered by LanceDB, OpenAI-compatible APIs for query enhancement, and Answerdotai's colbert-small-v1 reranker.
 Supports Python, Rust, JavaScript and Java with a clean, minimal UI.

 Blog Links: